-Your shampoo, body lotion, nail polish and other common personal care items should be kept away from your kids.
-It’s a lot easier said than done, according to the more than 60,000 kids who have visited the ER in a 14-year span as a result of getting their hands on these products.
-The findings were shared in a new report from the Center for Injury Research and Policy at Nationwide Children’s Hospital.
+Kids have a way of getting their hands on anything and everything.
+You know your shampoo, body lotion, nail polish and other common personal care items should be kept away from little ones, but it’s a lot easier said than done.
+According to a report from the Center for Injury Research and Policy at Nationwide Children’s Hospital, over 60,000 kids have visited the ER in a 14-year span as a result of getting their hands on these products.

 The records show 64,686 kids younger than five years old—about 60 percent of which were younger than 2 years old—in the US were treated in the emergency room for injuries related to personal care products from 2002 through 2016.
 The number is equivalent to about one child every two hours.
 An overwhelming majority of these cases, about 76 percent, occurred when a child swallowed the product.
 Another 19 percent were after the product made contact with a child’s skin or eyes.
-Both of these cases typically resulted in one of two frightening ways: poisonings (86.2 percent) or chemical burns (13.8 percent).
+In the report, both of these cases typically resulted in one of two frightening scenarios: poisonings (86.2 percent) or chemical burns (13.8 percent).

 Here’s a look at the different types of items that caused some of these injuries:

 - Nail care products (28.3 percent)

 Nail polish remover led to the most number of visits to the emergency room, but hair care products were responsible for more serious injuries requiring hospitalization.
 More than half of hospitalization cases were from products with hair relaxers and permanent solutions.
 You may think something like this won’t happen to you, but kids have a way with getting their hands on everything that they shouldn’t.
 One mom was given the fright of her life when her 18-month-old son had a near-death experience after ingesting a little bit of baby oil.